adrianalain/Marketplace_T2A2/README.md

 # Marketplace Application

-My application is not fully functioning in Heroku because of an error in active blob.
-To be able to access the fully functional applicaiton of my app here's the link and try to clone my repo.

-### Installation
-Clone the repository in your local computer.
-Here's how you can clone it.
-[Clone Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-After cloning it then:

-Run bundle install

-Run rails db:migrate

 ### R7.
 Identification of the problem you are trying to solve by building this particular marketplace app.